-A menstrual disc is a flexible disc-shaped device worn inside the body to collect menstrual flow. it is usually made of medical grade silicone and it is folded and inserted into the vagina and is then tucked up behind the pubic bone to hold it in place.
-It is similar to a menstrual cup however has a flat-fit design.
+A menstrual disc is a flexible disc-shaped device worn inside the body to collect menstrual flow.
+They are similar to a menstrual cup however have a flat-fit design.
+Discs are usually made of medical grade silicone and are folded and inserted into the vagina and are tucked under the cervix at the back and above the pubic bone at the front.

 Once in place, a menstrual disc will collect menstrual flow for up to 8 hours, and should then be removed, cleaned and reinserted.

 Menstrual discs are a great alternative to cups if you have tried a menstrual cup and didn't work for you or if you want to enjoy mess-free period sex They often suit people with low cervix or a tilted uterus as they have a flat-fit design.

 It can be a little confusing as some manufacturers call their discs cups however we generally refer to cone shaped devices as cups and flatter-fit, bowl-shaped devices as discs.

 Your menstrual disc is unlikely to be supplied in a sterile state.
 Disinfect your menstrual disc by placing it in a pot of boiling water.
 Follow the manufacturers instructions the length of time to boil your disc for as this varies between brands but is usually between 3-8 minutes.

 Allow the water to cool completely before handling your disc with clean hands.

 Wash your hands.
 Your hands should be clean before inserting your menstrual disc.
 Wash your hands with a mild soap.

 - Find a comfortable position.
 Stand with your legs apart, or with one leg up on the toilet.
 Most importantly, stay relaxed as this will make insertion easier!